mosra/m.css/doc/plugins.rst

     :gh:`m.abbr <mosra/m.css$master/pelican-plugins/m/abbr.py>`,
     :gh:`m.filesize <mosra/m.css$master/pelican-plugins/m/filesize.py>`

 Click on the headings below to get to know more.
+Note that particular plugins can have additional dependencies besides just Pelican, see documentation of each of them to see more.

 `HTML sanity » <{filename}/plugins/htmlsanity.rst>`_
 ====================================================